-Margaret Mead

 4-1/2 cups flour, plus extra

-red, yellow and green bell pepper, seeded and diced
+1/2 each of a red, yellow and green bell pepper, seeded and diced

 4 scotch bonnet chiles, stemmed, seeded and minced